Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 If there is space available to display ABCDEFG without scrolling, go for it.
 If not, try to display ADEFG. and in last case, DFG. focus are hierarchized: ABC > A(DE) > D(FG).
 Each focus can be a different layer.
 Interface try to display a maximum layers begining with the last spawn.

+Is it viable to have a fractal layout system?
+It means have different level of focus (focus on main component A which have multiple components, focus on A-A, trigger animations, focus on A-A-A ?).
+Handle "single main component" differently that when there is many?

 # Examples

 ## Bank app